Nobody's Girl (novel)

 Nobody's Girl (En Famille, lit.
-Amongst Family) is a 1893 novel by Hector Malot.
+Amongst Family) is an 1893 novel by Hector Malot.
 The story was later translated into English as The Story of Perrine by Gil Meyner.
 It is also known as Adventures of Perrine.

 It was serialized in 60 installments in Le Petit Journal from August 13 to October 11, 1893, and was later published in the same year in two volumes by Ernest Flammarion, with illustrations by Henri Lanos.
 In 1894, it received the Montyon Prize from the Académie Française.

 Plot

 The story follows 13-year-old Perrine.
 She first arrives in Paris with her ill mother in a cart with very few possessions pulled by a donkey, Palikare.
 She stays at the Guillot field, where her mother gets really ill.
 In order to have enough money for medicine, Perrine sells Palikare, with the help of Grain-of-Salt (the owner of Guillot fields) to La Rouquerie.
 Despite all the care, Perrine's mother dies, leaving Perrine as an orphan, so Perrine sets off on foot, almost penniless, to find her relatives in Maraucourt.
 She makes a friend, Rosalie, who shows the Factories of Mr. Vulfran Paindavoine, and lets her lodge at her grandmother's for a little money.
 Perrine refrains from letting anybody in Maraucourt know her real name, and uses the pseudonym Aurelie til the end of the book.
 As Perrine is one of the few people who can speak English, except for Mr. Benndite, she soon comes close to Mr. Vulfran, who eventually lets her stay with him.
 As the book progresses Mr. Vulfran learns to love Perrine, and it is only in the end where he finds out that Perrine is his own granddaughter.